 While some adjusters are genuinely concerned over injured claimants, you should never assume that the ICBC adjuster is working for you.
 Some adjusters are good at making you think you can trust them to work in your best interest, but who are they working for?
 Although the adjuster may say you are the customer, the reality of the situation is that the adjuster’s performance is considered, in part, on how little the adjuster spends on your claim – this is important.

 Two of the criteria under which an adjuster is marked on performance are “allocated expenses” and “severities”.
-Allocated expenses are the amount the adjuster spends per file on such things as ordering doctor reports, defense lawyer costs, etc… Severities is an adjusting term referring to the amount paid out per file.
+Allocated expenses are the amount the adjuster spends per file.
+This includes such things as ordering doctor reports, defense lawyer costs, etc… Severities is an adjusting term referring to the amount paid out per file.
 Adjusters want to keep that number as low as possible on claims.

 Remember, your ICBC adjuster works for ICBC, not for you.

 ICBC wears two hats.
 The first hat is where they suggest they are working for you to help you with your claim.
-The second hat is where the adjuster is trying to minimize the amount paid out to you regardless of what you truly deserve as a result of your injuries.
+The second hat is where the adjuster is trying to minimize the amount paid out.
+This is regardless of what you truly deserve as a result of your injuries.

 Therefore, it is not a good idea to trust ICBC and your adjuster when you have an injury claim.

 Written by Wes Mussio of Mussio Goodman Law Group